Who we are:

 How to join:

-After you have completed the donation, go here to finish your sign up process BUT make sure to select “DIGEST” as the group tends to send out 20-25 emails a day and that might overwhelm your inbox.
-Identify yourself as a therapist and what you do in Austin.
+After you have completed the donation, go here to finish your sign up process BUT make sure to select “Abridged” as the group tends to send out 20-25 emails a day and that might overwhelm your inbox.
+Make sure to identify yourself as a therapist and what you do in Austin.

 When you are approved, say hello to the group.
 You can always reach the group online by clicking groups.google.com as long as you are logged in with a Google account.
 You can also reply to the digest at [email protected].
 You might want to save that email in your address book.
 That email will only work with the email address that you registered for the group with.

 The money goes to help offset the time I dedicate to the group.
 I personally spend time organizing our networking events, educational events, researching topics to share with the group on topics like social media and technology, and advocating for our community.
 I also sometimes need help with our events and have outside costs that I have to cover (food, photography, etc).
 As the group grows, my hope is to turn it into a non-profit which is focused on community action and education for mental health in Texas.

 In 2014 we added advocacy to our mix of things we did for the group.
 We are working with legislators and other non-profits to help sculpt the future of mental health.
 In 2015 this will grow as an initiative.